jonathanhawleypeters/mylocal/README.md

 - The npm run test:watch command will run your test every time it detects a change in the filesystem.
 You may want to turn off webpack watch.

 ### File Structure
 There are two files that matter for development in root: /src and /test.
+An exhaustive listing of the entire file structure can be found in [Dir_Struct.md](../dir_struct.md)

 #### /src
 - client